lightninglabs/chantools/README.md

   <br/><br/>
   Once you were contacted with a match, follow the instructions on the [Zombie Channel Recovery Guide](doc/zombierecovery.md) page.
+  <br/><br/>
+  If you know the peer of a zombie channel and have a way to contact them, you can also skip the registration/matching process and [create your own match file](doc/zombierecovery.md#file-format).

 ## Seed and passphrase input